santipalacios2002/keptn-in-a-box/README.md

 1. Ubuntu 20.04 LTS is recommended.

-2. Set the storage size to at least 60 GB.
+1. Set the storage size to at least 60 GB.

-3. Add a tag with key=Project and value=KIAB
+1. Add a tag with key=Project and value=KIAB

-3.1 Add a tag with Key=Name and Value=<FirstName-LastName>
+1. Add a tag with Key=Name and Value=FirstName-LastName

-4. Open Ports <br>
+1. Open Ports <br>
 If you define security rules in the Cloud provider or on your datacenter, your instance needs to have the following ports accessible:

 * 22/SSH